cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 # **Keycloak Project**

-Below is a writeup for CNCF Security SIG meant to help with project assessment / review and recommendation for approval into CNCF Sandbox
+The following self-assessment is intended to help with project assessment / review and recommendation for approval into CNCF Sandbox

-Keycloak (version 8) received an external Pen Test during fall of 2019 performed by Cure53 (funded by REWE Digital GmbH). [https://cure53.de/pentest-report_keycloak.pdf](https://cure53.de/pentest-report_keycloak.pdf)
+Keycloak (version 8) received an external Penetration Test from Cure53 during fall of 2019.
+This test was funded by REWE Digital GmbH. [https://cure53.de/pentest-report_keycloak.pdf](https://cure53.de/pentest-report_keycloak.pdf)

 “In Cure53’s expert opinion, the results documented in this November 2019 report affirm that Keycloak is a mature and solid project.
 Even though it cannot be ruled out that some components of the application are suffering from issues similar to the ones described in the tickets - mostly because of the size and complexity of this project, Cure53 is confident about Keycloak moving forward securely.
 The outcomes show that the developer team at the Keycloak entities designs and proposes features with high awareness about the field of security.
 Summing up, with absence of serious problems and a generally limited presence of risks, the application makes a stable impression in relation to the core security aspects.”